netscaler/netscaler-k8s-ingress-controller/docs/upgrade.md

               serviceAccountName: ...
               containers:
               - name: cic-k8s-ingress-controller
-                image: "quay.io/citrix/citrix-k8s-ingress-controller:0.1.3"
+                image: "citrix-k8s-ingress-controller:1.4.392"
                 env: ...
                 args: ...

-    You should change the version of the image to version 1.2.0.
-For example, `quay.io/citrix/citrix-k8s-ingress-controller:1.3.0`.
+    You should change the version of the image to version 1.4.392.
+For example, `quay.io/citrix/citrix-k8s-ingress-controller:1.4.392`.

-1. Update the `CluterRole` as follows:
+2. Update the `ClusterRole` as follows:

         kind: ClusterRole
         apiVersion: rbac.authorization.k8s.io/v1beta1